ztj/ztj.github.io/_posts/2015-06-11-macbook-habitual-synergy.md

 with tap to click, I think I would probably go a little crazy.

-Now, that said, with the new force touch trackpad in the new MacBook, I am finding it far more enjoyable than ever to actually "press" to click, since one can set the sensitivy to require only a light press and the pressure required to press is consistent across the entire trackpad.
+Now, that said, with the new force touch trackpad in the new MacBook, I am finding it far more enjoyable than ever to actually "press" to click, since one can set the sensitivity to require only a light press and the pressure required to press is consistent across the entire trackpad.
 I still prefer three finger drag for most drag operations, but, a short drag can easily be accomplished with a regular click.